Age Of Consent In Illinois

 The Role of Consent in Illinois Age of Consent Cases

 It is crucial to understand that even if a minor appears to consent or expresses a willingness to participate in sexual activity, it is still considered illegal under Illinois law if they are under 17.
-Minors lack the legal capacity to consent to sexual activity due to their developmental stage and increased vulnerability to coercion or manipulation.
+Still, minors lack the legal capacity to consent to sexual activity due to their developmental stage and increased vulnerability to coercion or manipulation.
 This legal framework protects them from potential harm and exploitation.
 The law focuses on the age of the minor, not their perceived maturity or willingness.

 Consequences for Adults Involved in Sexual Activity with Minors in Illinois